theNewDynamic/oregonsadventurecoast.com/content/event/july-3rd-july-4th-on-oregon-s-adventure-coast-1.md

 ---
 ![](/img/4th-of-july-fireworks-coos-bay-674x447.jpg)

-## 4th of July in Mingus Park & Coos Bay Boardwalk Fireworks
+## 4th of July Fireworks Over The Bay

-_July 4, 2019_

-This event features the Mayor's 5K run, fishing ponds, face painting, free swimming, family competitions, clowns, kids entertainment, horse viewing and petting, Boy Scouts and Furry Friends Therapy Dogs.
-Enjoy crafts and goodie bags, delicious food and much more.
-Fireworks by the City of Coos Bay.

-Day time activities take place at Mingus Park with evening activities on the Coos Bay Boardwalk starting at 8 p.m.

-Mingus Park
-10th & Central, Coos Bay OR
+Due to COVID-19, the events that are usually planned for July 4th in Mingus Park have been cancelled this year.

+Fireworks Over the Bay will begin at 8:00pm from the Coos Bay Boardwalk.
+Social Distancing measures will be in place.

 Coos Bay Boardwalk
 Hwy 101 at Central Ave, Coos Bay, OR